freqtrade/freqtrade/docs/data-download.md

 ### Start download

-Then run:
+A very simple command (assuming an available `config.json` file) can look as follows.

 ```bash
 freqtrade download-data --exchange binance
 ```

-This will download historical candle (OHLCV) data for all the currency pairs you defined in `pairs.json`.
+This will download historical candle (OHLCV) data for all the currency pairs defined in the configuration.

 Alternatively, specify the pairs directly